Derrick Henry studied former greats, combines speed, power

 “I didn’t really try to emulate (any specific running back),” Henry said.
 “I love the position.
 I love watching guys be great.”

-The 6-foot-3, 247-pount Henry is a tough, punishing runner known for tossing guys aside with a strong stiff-arm.
+The 6-foot-3, 247-pound Henry is a tough, punishing runner known for tossing guys aside with a strong stiff-arm.
 He led the NFL in yards rushing (1,540), touchdowns (16) and carries (303) last year, helping the Titans reach the AFC title game.
 He again leads the league in all three categories with 663 yards rushing and seven TDs on 143 attempts as the Titans (5-1) are first in the AFC South.
 Henry doesn’t mind inflicting pain on tacklers.

 “At this position, you have to be physical because you get hit so much,” he said.
 “You definitely want to deliver a blow to a defender before they deliver the blow to you.
 You want to get on a defender, get physical, go north and south.”